Heritage Bank Len Ludgate Scholarship in Information Technology

 Len Ludgate was a long-serving Director and Chairman of the Darling Downs Building Society in the years leading-up to the merger with Toowoomba Permanent Building Society that created Heritage in 1981.
 Mr Ludgate was Chairman of Darling Downs Building Society at the time of the merger and elected to step aside and sit as a Director of the new entity rather than seek the role of Chairman.
 The scholarship recognises his contribution to Heritage over many years and his role in enabling the merger to take place.

-In addition, the successful applicant may be offered professional work experience with Heritage Bank, as mutually arranged.
+In addition, the successful applicant may be offered professional work experience, in the year of the award, as mutually arranged.

 To be eligible applicants must:

 - be an Australian Citizen or have permanent resident status

 - continue their studies in a Bachelor of Information Technology Major Applied Computer Science, Bachelor of Business/Bachelor of Information Technology, Bachelor of Commerce/ Bachelor of Information Technology, Bachelor of Information Technology Major Information Systems Development, Bachelor of Information Technology Major Networking and Security or Bachelor of Information Technology Major Information Technology Management in Semester 1, 2017

 - have completed a minimum of 8 USQ courses

 - be enrolled in a minimum of 3 study units in each of Semester 1 and Semester 2

 - submit a personal statement (one page maximum) outlining:

 - why you chose to study Information Technology at USQ